elonen/hsm-secrets/README.md

 rm -f ~/bin/hsm-secrets; ln -s $(pwd)/_venv/bin/hsm-secrets ~/bin/
 ```

+## Authentication

+Default HSM authentication method depends on the subcommand:
+- most daily ops use personal YubiKeys by default
+- initial setup / super admin commands use "insecure default admin password" (`password`) by default

+The idea is to reactivate the default password when doing super admin key management on a secure (airgapped) computer,
+and then deactivate it again for daily use with YubiKeys (and/or password-based service keys, if necessary).

+You can always force a different authentication type, though:

+- `--auth-yubikey`: force Yubikey login
+- `--auth-default-admin`: force default auth key login (for testing etc)
+- `--auth-password-id TEXT`:  Auth key ID (hex) to login with password from env HSM_PASSWORD

-## HSM Setup and Usage
+## HSM initial setup

-1. Adapt HSM configuration in `hsm-conf.yml` for your requirements.
+1. Adapt configuration in `hsm-conf.yml` for your requirements.
    - For details about the format, read the Pydantic 2 schema at [hsm_secrets/config.py](hsm_secrets/config.py)
    - You can check the validity by `hsm-secrets nop`.
 If it says "No errors", the config file adheres to schema.